mktcode/openai-tool-runner/README.md

 #### Define a Tool

-I didn't want to use langchain but this is not that much different I guess.
-Just worse.
-You can wrap a langchain tool in it though. :D
+I chose not to use LangChain, but this isn't very different—just less sophisticated.
+You can still wrap a LangChain tool in it.

-My initial idea was to make tool responses multi-step as well, using generator functions, different form langchain.
-Had that working (might come back) but it died a refactoring death.
-Has to do with frontend as well.
+My initial idea was to make tool responses multi-step using generator functions, unlike LangChain.
+I had it working initially, but removed it during refactoring.
+This also involves some frontend considerations.

 ```ts
 import type { ToolInterface } from 'openai-tool-runner'